ibm-cloud-docs/AnalyticsEngine/customizing-cluster.md

 - `all `: reruns the customization on all nodes

-- `management`: reruns the customization only on the master management node
+- `master-management`: reruns the customization only on the master management node

 - `data`: reruns the customization on all data nodes